 _

-This gourmet restaurant installed in Loches is that of Chef Clément Dumont, who obtained the National The Fork Awards Prize in 2021.
-It has a lovely inner terrace covered by a canopy where we had dinner and which is very pleasant for sunny days.
+This gourmet restaurant located in Loches is that of Chef Clément Dumont, who was awarded the national The Fork Awards prize in 2021.
+It has a lovely indoor terrace covered by a canopy where we dined and which is very pleasant on sunny days.

 We tested the chef’s 4-course “Arbore” menu.
-It offers balanced cuisine, centered on textures.
+It offers balanced cuisine, centered around textures.
 His close work with local producers and local artisans is highly highlighted both on the menu and in the restaurant, which displays photos of them.
-For example, I really liked that during the meal, we were asked to choose a knife made of a particular wood, made by a cutler artisan in Chinon, Les Copeaux d’Abord.
+I really liked, for example, during the meal, being asked to choose a knife with a particular wood, made by a knife-maker artisan in Chinon, Les Copeaux d’Abord, to eat with.
 A very good point to note as well, we were served very good organic herbal teas to end the meal.

-Update of March 9, 2023: the restaurant obtained its first Michelin star in 2023!
+Updated March 9, 2023: the restaurant was awarded its first Michelin star in 2023!

 22 rue Balzac 37600 Loches